rreinecke/global-gradient-based-groundwater-model/README.md

 ## Config model
 In order to configure the model variables you can simply change the .json file.
 Allowing you to change the convergence criteria and the location for your input files.

+### Parameters
+The following explains the main config parameters.

+* model_config
+  * nodes: A file describing the input grid
+  * row_cols: true: neighbouring is determined by their position in an evenly grid, false: neighbouring is determined by their lat and lon position (currently only supports 5' resolution)
+  * threads: How many computation threads to use to solve the equation
+  * layers: Number of layers of the model domain
+  * confinement: Define which of the layers is a confined layer
+* numerics
+  * solver: Currently only Preconditioned Conjugent Gradient, code for a newton approach is available but untested
+  * iterations: Number of picard iterations
+  * closingcrit: Inf norm of the residuals
+  * headchange: Closing criterion for max. head change for 3 consecutive iterations
+  * damping: Damping of residuals in between picard iterations
+* input: Internaly the model code assumes time dependant parameters to be per day
+  * data_config: Describes wether default data is used or a input file should be read
+  * default_data: specifiy default parameters
+  * data: Inputdata - can be modified according to the users need.
+The shown inputs are the supported defaults

 ```
 {
   "config": {